 WTOP 103.5 FM : Stress can make spring allergies worse: http://www.wtop.com/41/3594482/Stress-can-make-spring-allergies-worse

-Cluster Shot Hours: by appointment only at 9:00am and 1:00pm on Mondays, Tuesdays, and Thursdays.
-Patients can received 2-3 shot doses in one day.
-Must wait 1 hour bt each injection.
+Cluster Shot Hours: by appointment only on Tuesdays, and Thursdays.
+Patients can receive 2-3 shot doses in one day.
+Must wait 1-hour bt each injection.
 There will be closer monitoring and more frequent vitals taken.
-Patients should take their antihistamines the day before, day of and day after.
+Patients should take their antihistamines the day before, day of, and day after.

-Xolair, Nucala & Fasenra Administration: by appointment only, 9:00am -3:00pm during office hours.
+Xolair Administration: by appointment only, during office hours.
 Please call the office 40 minute prior to arrival (703) 558-6040 and speak with a staff member (do not leave a voicemail) so that we may prepare your medication.
 Once mixed, the medication is only viable for a couple of hours.

 Sick Policy: Please Note: patients who are ill, for example, has an upper respiratory illness (cold, RSV, croup, cough, or fever), please reschedule your appt.
 We have patients who are immune suppressed due to immune deficiencies and are more prone to serious complications even from the common cold.
 Please see your primary care physician or urgent care for acute illness.